Great leadership qualities – according to great leaders

 Anyone know Boris Johnson?
 Maybe pin some of this stuff to his fridge door…

-As we consider the future and what kind of leader we should have had, it did make us think of what qualities are necessary for great leadership.
+As we consider the future, while Johnson considers his, it did make us think of what qualities are necessary for great leadership.
 Perhaps we can all learn lessons if we look elsewhere.
-Anywhere else than No.10.
+Anywhere else than No.10…

 This is about deep belief, about convictions, and a seriousness about the undertaking.
 Duh, but working life is not a reality TV show, a jolly jape, a bit of a lark around, where you perform the job rather than do it properly.
 We all know those people, who sell themselves well, but are entirely ineffectual.